Bed Wetting FAQs

 What if I am having a problem with my alarm?

 Occasionally, users will experience problems with the use of the alarm.
 Most problems can be easily solved by visiting our TROUBLESHOOTING TIPS page where we have answers to commonly asked questions with suggestions for resolving your problem.
 In rare cases the unit can become defective and will be covered under our 1 Year Warranty program.
+If you have already tried the troubleshooting tips and are still having problems the you may submit a warranty request by visiting this page:

 Is the Nytone Bedwetting Alarm FDA regulated/approved?